 Indonesia - It's considered bad form to point, eat or touch another person with your left hand in Indonesia and some other Eastern destinations.
 The right hand is reserved for these activities as the left hand is used to wipe your a...

 France - In France you're required by law to carry your own breathalyzer in your car at all times.

-To check for details of any destinations you might be planning to visit in the near future check out the foreign office advice page. https://www.gov.uk/foreign-travel-advice
+For details of any destinations you might be planning to visit in the near future check out the foreign office advice page.

-You'll find StagWeb's Emergency Number (+44 7590 296246) in your stag pack, add that number into your phone and keep it with you at all times.
+You'll be sent via email/SMS StagWeb's Emergency Number (+44 7590 296246), so add that into your phone and keep it with you at all times.
 We're only ever a phone call away.